 We provide treatment and services for pediatric patients of all ages with sickle cell disease, including a program to help young adult patients as they transition to adult care.

-The sickle cell program at Johns Hopkins All Children’s Hospital provides comprehensive pediatric care to patients from birth to age 21.
-As one of the largest pediatric sickle cell programs on Florida’s west coast, we help families deal with challenges when their child has sickle cell disease.
+The sickle cell disease program at Johns Hopkins All Children’s Hospital in St. Petersburg, Florida, provides comprehensive pediatric care to patients from birth to age 21.
+As one of the largest pediatric sickle cell programs on Florida’s west coast, we help families deal with challenges when their child has sickle cell disease (scd).
 Since sickle cell is a chronic disease that lasts a lifetime, our experts also specialize in transitioning pediatric patients to adult care.
 Children with sickle cell still can live a healthy and active life.